A guide to holidays in Grasmere

 It’s easy to see why Wordsworth fell in love with Grasmere, as there’s some great sights to be seen both in and around the village.
 In the distance lies the towering rocky hill of Helm Crag, which has also been nicknamed the ‘Old Lady at the Piano’ and the ‘Lion and the Lamb’ due to what it resembles when seen from different angles.
 The ascent is moderately challenging, and from the top you can see stunning views out over the village and lakes.
 Plenty of scenic walks can be enjoyed around the edge of Lake Grasmere – the view at sunrise is not to be missed.
 Between March and November, it is also possible to hire a rowing boat and leisurely float along the lake’s calm waters.

 From the village itself, you can also enjoy a pleasant stroll from the churchyard, following the course of the River Rothay.
 Along the river you will also find the Wordsworth Daffodil Garden, a quiet place for reflection and for enjoying the village’s tranquillity.
 There’s plenty within Grasmere to keep visitors entertained, including restaurants, a cinema, a live music venue and even the largest jigsaw puzzle shop in the UK.
+Check out our guide featuring more Lake District villages and plan which ones to visit on your next trip.

 Further afield, Lake Windermere can be found just a few miles to the south, where there’s a larger range of outdoor activities to try out, as well as several more lakeside walks, towns such as Ambleside to explore, and many top attractions such as the World of Beatrix Potter.